SeanDS/dcc/README.md

 file.open_file()
 ```
 This should launch an appropriate program to open the file.
 Note that the file is stored in a temporary location by default, so if you wish to make a local copy you should save it somewhere else from within the program that is launched.

+### Graphs
+You can use `graphviz` to generate graphs representing the connections between DCC documents, authors and more.
+There is an example provided in `examples/graph.py`.

 ### Logging
 `DCC API` has logging capabilities.
 To log to `stdout`, just put this at the top of your script: